idooo/capuchin/README.md

 - Can restore stopped EC2 instances
 - Sends logs to Cloudwatch Logs Streams (capuchin-log-group -> capuchin-log-stream), creates it if needed

-## install
+## Run

-You have to install one dependency:
+Download latest [release](https://github.com/idooo/capuchin/releases) for your platform.
+You have to pass configuration file like this:

 ```
-go get -u github.com/aws/aws-sdk-go
+./capuchin -config ./my-configuration.json
 ```

 ## Configuration